-Perfect Rob Roy: Equal parts of sweet and dry vermouth is used in this variation along with the scotch whiskey
+Perfect Rob Roy: Equal parts of sweet and dry vermouth is used in this variation along with the scotch whisky.

-Dry Rob Roy: Substitute with dry vermouth instead of the sweet vermouth.
+Dry Rob Roy: Substitute sweet vermouth in this recipe with dry vermouth.

-Manhattan: A similar drink made with Rye Whiskey instead of the Scotch whiskey.
+Manhattan: A similar drink made with Rye Whiskey instead of the Scotch whisky.

 - Blended Scotch Whisky is most commonly used for this recipe, and the taste of the drink is influenced by the type of the whisky used.